Mera Peak (6476m) and Island Peak (6189m)

-This is a strenuous guided mountain expedition to the Nepalese Himalaya to climb the famous trekking peaks of Mera Peak (6461m) and Imja Tse (6189m), a three week trip that offers two high mountains which are both achievable for someone with good alpine skills up to PD/PD+.
+This is a 25 day mountain expedition to the Nepalese Himalaya to climb the famous trekking peaks of Mera Peak and Imja Tse or Island Peak (6189m), which are both achievable for someone with good fitness and alpine skills up to PD/PD+.

 Mera Peak is in the Makalu Barun National Park on the edge of the Khumbu region.
 At 6476m this is the highest of Nepal's trekking peaks and offers fantastic views from the summit including Everest, Lhotse, Nuptse, Makalu, Ama Dablam, Chamlang and Baruntse.
 This peak is not very technical but still requires members to be roped together.

 Mera Peak is not technically demanding but it is high at 6476m and has a long summit day, and you are of course open to the elements.
 The terrain is not difficult but it does require care and alertness.
 You need to take care of your hydration and maintain a slow manageable pace.
 The snow route itself is not steep, but it is a big day out and it will sap your strength.